joseph-palmer/CMEECourseWork/Miniproject/README.md

 #### Prerequisites

 In order to run this miniproject you must have [python 3.6](https://www.python.org/downloads/release/python-360/) and [R version 3.4.4](https://www.r-project.org/) (or higher) installed on your machine and present in the environment path.
-This is because the commands python3 and Rscript are used to run python and R scripts respectivley.
+This is because the commands python3 and Rscript are used to run python and R scripts respectively.
 You must also have [pdfTeX](https://ctan.org/pkg/pdftex?lang=en) version 3.14159265-2.6-1.40.18 or higher installed.

-The following python packages are required for instilation: [scipy 1.1.0](https://www.scipy.org/), [pandas 0.23.4](https://pandas.pydata.org/), [re 2.2.1](https://docs.python.org/3/library/re.html).
+The following python packages are required for installation: [scipy 1.1.0](https://www.scipy.org/), [pandas 0.23.4](https://pandas.pydata.org/), [re 2.2.1](https://docs.python.org/3/library/re.html).
 To install with pip3 simply paste the following command into the terminal:

 ```